dressipi/activegraph/MEMGRAPH.md

 To this end I have added a _temporary_ module `ActiveGraph::DBType` which selects which DB is the target from the environment variable `GRAPH_DB`, and made some initial modifications to allow the specs to run.
-As of 26 June, 2020
+As of 1 July, 2020

-    $ GRAPH_DB=memgraph \
-        NEO4J_URL=bolt://localhost:7687 \
+    GRAPH_DB=memgraph NEO4J_URL=bolt://localhost:7687 \
-        bundle exec rspec -c -fd spec/active_graph/base_spec.rb
+        bundle exec rake spec

-    ActiveGraph::Base
-      #query
-        Can make a query
-        can make a query with a large payload
       :

-    Finished in 0.34751 seconds (files took 0.66807 seconds to load) 68 examples, 6 failures
+    Finished in 50.22 seconds (files took 1.41 seconds to load) 1907 examples, 408 failures, 9 pending

-and some of these errors are expectations on error messages, so trivally fixable.
-So feasibility looks likely.
+Most of the core tests pass, but there are some wrinkles with transactions, and differences in the way constraints are handled.

+Main errors in failing specs

+- `Not yet implemented: property parameters` (95% of errors)

+- `Function 'EXISTS' doesn't exist` which makes me laugh

+Looks increasingly feasible.

 Design
 ------

-Switching on a type is a classic OO antipattern, and I'd not offer such as a PR to the ActiveGraph project.
-But it is at least quick and fairly non-invasive.

 From initial investigations, it seems like there are some parts of the code where the Memgraph and Neo4j code would be very different while for most of it only trivial changes would be needed.
 From this, I think a better design would be to have those divergent classes subclassed, then have a generic mechanism to route to the appropriate subclass by type.
-But I'm open to ideas on this.
+I've a hacky mechanism in-place but I'm not terribly happy with it, my metaprogramming-foo is weak.

 Running